DE

 As an energy vector and storage, as a basic fuel, but also as a driver of a sustainable transformation of the economy, hydrogen will play an important role in the future.
 As a strategy and coordination center for hydrogen in Bavaria, the Center Hydrogen.Bavaria (H2.B) supports the numerous innovative companies and research institutions by providing information, advice and national and international networking.
 In the Hydrogen Alliance Bavaria we unite along the entire hydrogen value chain more than 330 actors with a headquarters in Bavaria and thus form the largest state-initiated hydrogen network in Germany.

-Pfaffenberger, Dr. Fabian
+Dr. Fabian Pfaffenberger

 • Managing Director